onato/onato.github.io/_posts/pages/2014-05-07-about_onato.md

 ![App Development](/images/icons/phone.png){: .aligncenter}

 ## App Development
-With 22 years of experience in the IT industry and 11 years of app development, I can help you get your idea in the hands of your customers.
-Focusing on the development of apps for iOS and Android my work is downloaded thousands of times every day.
-Educated in Computer Science in New Zealand and Design in Germany I can ensure your users enjoy your app and it can grow in features without gathering technical debt.
+I have donkey's years of experience in the IT industry and 14 years of native iOS app development.
+I worked with everything from the pre-ARC Objective-C days to modern SwiftUI and SwiftData.
+Since 2022, I have been working in Rust to offload business logic to a binary shared across iOS and Android apps.
 </div>

 <div class="one_half column last" markdown="1">
 ![Web Development](/images/icons/cloud.png){: .aligncenter}

-## Web Development
+## What else?
-Most apps require a web application to communicate with.
-I can lend my 12 years of web development experience to the development of scalable, stable and fast server applications.
-I have developed server applications with J2E, Spring, Grails, PHP, Python, Ruby on Rails, Node.js and this site is developed with Jekyl.
-I can also help out your marketing team with experience in analytics and online advertising.
+I have worked with everything from microcontrollers and Bluetooth LE devices to complex server infrastructures and CNC production facilities.
+Whilst I am an expert in Apple platforms development, I am a profoundly curious person.
+Recently, I have been cutting my teeth on machine learning.
 </div>

 <div class="clearboth"></div>